drmorr0/gcal-sync/README.md

 ## How to use

 1. Share a remote calendar with your Google calendar via an `.ics` link or otherwise.
-2. Create a new App Script on Google, and copy-paste the contents of `sync.js` into it.
+1. Create a new App Script on Google, and copy-paste the contents of `sync.js` into it.
+1. Make sure that your app has access to the `Calendar` Google API service
-3. Fill in the constant values at the top of the script:
+1. Fill in the constant values at the top of the script:

 ```
 BUSY_TITLE = "busy - XXXX";             // Title created on the local calendar for events synced from the remote